lilianricaud/patterns/permaculture/permaculture_patterns_draft.md

 ## ADDITIONAL PERMACULTURE PRINCIPLES

+Additional concepts and definitions of Permaculture Principles (from http://www.thefarm.org/permaculture/)

+### RELATIVE LOCATION

-Additional concepts and definitions of Permaculture Principles (from http://www.thefarm.org/permaculture/) Relative Location Components placed in a system are viewed relatively, not in isolation.
+Relative Location Components placed in a system are viewed relatively, not in isolation.

+### FUNCTIONNAL RELATIONSHIP
 Functional Relationship between components.
 Everything is connected to everything else Recognize functional relationships between elements.

+### MULTIFUNCTIONNALITY

 Every function is supported by many elements - Redundancy Good design ensures that all important functions can withstand the failure of one or more element.
 Every element is supported by many functions Each element we include is a system, chosen and placed so that it performs as many functions as possible.

+### LOCAL FOCUS

 Local Focus "Think globally - Act locally" Grow your own food, cooperate with neighbors.

+### COMMUNITY EFFICIENCY

 Community efficiency not self-sufficiency.

+### INTERACTIVE DIVERSITY

 Diversity As a general rule, as sustainable systems mature they become increasingly diverse in both space and time.
 What is important is the complexity of the functional relationships that exist between elements not the number of elements.

+### BIOLOGICAL RESOURCES

 Biological Resources We know living things reproduce and build up their availability over time, assisted by their interaction with other compatible elements.
 Use and reserve biological intelligence.

+### ONE CALORIE IN / ONE CALORIE OUT

 One Calorie In/One Calorie Out Do not consume or export more biomass than carbon fixed by the solar budget.

+### BALANCE

 Stocking Finding the balance of various elements to keep one from overpowering another over time.
 How much of an element needs to be produced in order to fulfill the need of whole system?

 ### STACKING

 Stacking Multi-level functions for single element (stacking functions).
 Multi- level garden design, ie., trellising, forest garden, vines, groundcovers, etc.

+### SUCCESSION

 Succession Recognize that certain elements prepare the way for system to supports other elements in the future, i.e.: succession planting.

 ### ONSITE RESOURCES